stuartellis/sve-personal-website/content/articles/task-runner.md

 Task includes two other important features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

-Here is an example of a _Taskfile.yml_, with a _build_ task that only runs when the _sources_ change:
+Here is an example of a _Taskfile.yaml_, with a _build_ task that only runs when the _sources_ change:

 ```yaml
 # Tasks for a Hugo static website project